Adrian Vanson: Portraits and engravings of George Buchanan and John Knox

+Lord Seton's painter

+A letter sent to George Bowes in 1579 describes a Flemish painter making a portrait of James VI at Stirling Castle.
+The portrait was to be sent to England for Elizabeth I. Arnold Bronckhorst was appointed the king's painter on 19 September 1581.
+It seems that both Vanson and Bronckhorst worked at the Scottish court, and surviving portraits and records also suggest the presence of other unknown artists.

-He may have been 'Lord Seton's painter', who was recorded drawing portraits for coins at the mint in Edinburgh in 1582, to be used by Thomas Foulis.
+Vanson may perhaps have been "Lord Seton's painter", who was recorded drawing portraits of "his majesteis visage" for coins at the mint in Edinburgh in January 1581/1582, to be used by Thomas Foulis.
 Lord Seton had served as a diplomat and had various European contacts, and his third son John Seton of Barns had joined the household of the Earl of Leicester in England 1575.

-Vanson also painted heraldry on banners for the king's trumpeters, and ceremonial spears and banners and painted the Danish royal arms on banners for the coronation of Anne of Denmark.
+1583 and the double portrait

+In October 1582, Mary, Queen of Scots, wrote to the French ambassador Michel de Castelnau in cipher code about a new type of portrait of James VI that he had sent her, presumably differing from the pictures made by Arnold Bronckorst.
+Probably in or after 1583, a French engraver, Jean Rabel, made engravings of a portrait resembling the paintings of James VI at Edinburgh Castle and at Dunfermline Carnegie Library and Galleries (dated 1583).
+These paintings are attributed to Vanson, Bronckhorst, or an unknown artist.
+Rabel and Thomas de Leu worked for the French court and engraved Mary's portrait, the portraits of Castelnau and his wife Marie de Bochetel, and the Castelnau coat of arms.
+A double portrait of Mary and James, related to plans for their rule in "association" and dated 1583, has a similar depiction of James' face and bonnet.

+King's painter

 Adrian Vanson succeeded Arnold Bronckhorst as "King's painter" in Scotland in May 1584.
 His appointment and yearly fee of £100 was confirmed by privy seal letter on 20 August 1584.
-When he was made a burgess of Edinburgh in December 1585, it was hoped he would teach his craft to apprentices.
+When he was made a burgess of Edinburgh on 30 December 1585, it was hoped he would teach his craft to apprentices.
 No records of apprentices, or a workshop have been found.
 Vanson did not join the Edinburgh craft of Mason and Wrights, which welcomed painter-glaziers.
+However, technical investigation of portraits thought to be in the Vanson oeuvre reveal a variety of technique, pointing to the work of more than one artist, either in his or other workshops.

 Attributed portraits include James VI; Anne of Denmark; Patrick Lyon, Lord Glamis; Sir Thomas Kennedy of Culzean; Agnes Douglas, Countess of Argyll.
 Vanson's James VI of circa 1585 survives at Edinburgh castle.
 Some pictures are known through later copies or imitations, including a portrait of James Anstruther originally painted in 1591.